How it works:

 Fine print

-The motor of your stand mixer must turn on for me to service it.
+The motor of your stand mixer MUST turn on for me to service it.

 Please bring your bowl, wire whisk and flat blade attachments along with the machine, so I can adjust everything properly.